Criteria for Success

 Concretize and quantify your experiences

 Your experiences are the “what” of your essay.
 Which experiences led you to develop your skill set and passions?
 Where have you demonstrated accomplishment, leadership, and collaboration?
-Research, teaching, and relevant extracurriculars are all relevant.
+Research, teaching, and extracurriculars may all be relevant.
 State concrete achievements and outcomes like awards, discoveries, or publications.

 Quantify your experience or impact to make it more concrete.
 How many people were on your team?
 How many protocols did you develop?
 How many people were in competition for an award?
 As a TA, how often did you meet with your students?